AztecProtocol/aztec-packages/docs/docs/concepts/foundation/accounts/authwit.md

 If you recall from [State model](./../state_model.md), private state is generally only known by its owner and those they have shared it with.
 Because it relies on secrets, private state might be "owned" by a contract, but it needs someone with knowledge of these secrets to actually spend it.
 You might see where this is going.

 If we were to implement the `approve` with an allowance in private, you might know the allowance, but unless you also know about the individual notes that make up the user's balances, it would be of no use to you!
 It is private after all.
+To spend the user's funds you would need to know the decryption key, see [keys for more](../accounts/keys.md).

+While this might sound limiting in what we can actually do, the main use of approvals have been for simplifying contract interactions that the user is doing.
+In the case of private transactions, this is executed on the user device, so it is not a blocker that the user need to tell the executor a secret - the user is the executor!
 ### So what can we do?

 A few more things we need to remember about private execution: